 The Drucker Transformation

 Obviously, factory workers were not the only kinds of workers businesses employed.
 White collar workers also needed to be “managed”.
-Peter Drucker created a more inclusive theory of management based on management by objectives and the need to manage business by balancing a variety of needs and goals, rather than subordinating an institution to a single value (The Practice of Management, 1954).
+Peter Drucker created a more inclusive theory of management based on management by objectives and the need to manage a business by balancing a variety of needs and goals, rather than subordinating an institution to a single value (The Practice of Management, 1954).

 It’s difficult to overstate Drucker’s influence.
 He wrote 39 books and his ongoing study of the way organizations work and his ideas about social responsibility literally reshaped the business landscape.
 He foresaw many of the developments of the late 20th century such as the rise of the knowledge worker (a term he coined) and the emergence of the information society.
 In 1958, the first book specifically on time management was published by James McKay.